Ya-hwon/General/README.md

 ```

-Don't attempt to query a tree that has not been built.
-After the tree has been built further calls to add start filling a secondary tree that can be made the primary tree by calling build again.
+Don't attempt to query a tree that has not been built, do not attempt to build a tree twice, don't add items to an already built tree